-According to a study conducted by the College Transition Connection, students with ID who have post-secondary experience are much more likely to attain competitive employment, require less on–the–job support, and have higher self–esteem (College Transition Connection).
+According to a study conducted by the College Transition Connection, students with IDD who have post-secondary experience are much more likely to attain competitive employment, require less on–the–job support, and have higher self–esteem (College Transition Connection).

 Nationally, students with ID who are completing inclusive college programs are experiencing many of the advantages of higher education, including increased job diversity, higher wages, and greater independence.
-Choosing college and their own career path enables individuals with ID to earn a living wage.
+Choosing college and their own career path enables individuals with IDD to earn a living wage.

 It is never too early to prepare for higher education!